Content outline redesign of the main website describing the service including all of the platforms, extensions, and subscriptions.

 See, Think, Do framework introduction, heuristic evaluation, content outline design, visual design review, participation in usability testing

-On our website, we need to add a page which promotes the new paid B2C subscription and we must use limited number of existing Wordpress components in order to save development time.
+On our website, we need to add a page which promotes the new paid B2C subscription and we must use limited number of existing Wordpress components in order to save the development time.

 Meet me on my social networks.